isabella232/sc_Charts/2 - Styling/2 - Script.markdown

     )
 ```

-Now I tell the left Y axis of my line chart to use this formatter.
+Now I tell the left Y axis of my line chart to use an instance of this formatter.

 ```swift
 totalStreamersLineChartView.leftAxis.valueFormatter = LargeValueFormatter()